douqproctor/douqproctor.github.io/event.md

  <p><u> COVID Safety:</u> In order to keep all of our guests safe, we will require that every guest be vaccinated.
 Please get in touch if you have any extenuating circumstances. </p>

-<p><u> What to do in Denver:</u> If you have extra time during your stay, we recommend checking out the Clyfford Still Museum (Katie and Doug's favorite art museum in Denver), take a walk around Cheesman or Washington Park (weather permitting), and snag a breakfast burrito at Onefold (also great for lunch!). </p>
+<p><u> What to do in Denver:</u> If you have extra time during your stay, we recommend checking out the Clyfford Still Museum (Katie and Doug's favorite art museum in Denver), taking a walk around Cheesman or Washington Park (weather permitting), and grabbing a breakfast burrito at Onefold (also great for lunch!). </p>

 <p><u> Friday & Sunday:</u> We'll be organizing laid back welcome drinks Friday evening and a farewell breakfast on Sunday for anyone in town.
 Details to follow.
 <br> </p>